hubmapconsortium/ccf-validation-tools/docs/Lung/change_suggestions.md

 **5 - pulmonary interstitial fibroblast --> tracheobronchial chondrocyte**

 The ID used is wrong.
-CL:0019002 is tracheobronchial condrocyte. `lung perichondrial fibroblast` is CL:4033026 (Cell DN21).
+CL:0019002 is tracheobronchial condrocyte. `lung perichondrial fibroblast` is CL:4033026.

 **6 - epithelial cell of lung --> club cell**